 Remember when you were the only person in your family who had Apple hardware?
 Those days, we're sure, are a distant memory now: your partner's been iPhoned up for years, and between the various members of your household you've probably amassed everything from iPods to iMacs or MacBook Pros for work, study or play.

 It's great that everybody's got the Apple bug, of course, but how do you ensure that stuff bought on Apple thing X can be shared on Apple thing Y, or that everybody is kept in the loop when it comes to family photos?

-The short answer is Family Sharing, and the long answer is Family Sharing too.
+The short answer is Family Sharing (for the iCloud (opens in new tab)), and the long answer is Family Sharing too.
 What this does is link everybody else's Apple ID to yours, so when they buy an app or something from iTunes it's your card, as the family organiser, that takes the hit.

 - Check out our Mac help and support guides for more Mac tips and tricks

 Family Sharing enables you to approve or deny your kids' requests for in-app purchases; to watch or listen to purchased content from your iOS devices or Macs on Apple TV and vice versa; to share the same Mac and iOS apps among multiple devices; and to have a single photo album that's shared by everybody.

 You can also hide content from family members, which is handy if you want to share your videos of Peppa Pig but not the Kill Bill movies.